 Being part of a clinical trial can be a chance for patients to receive new or additional treatment.
 While research may not always have a direct benefit to the participant, clinical trials can help scientists and doctors to learn and understand the better ways to help treat their patients and patients in the future.

 StrokeNet is a new way of operating and conducting collaborative clinical National Institutes of Health (NIH) trials across the country.
 Cleveland has been chosen as a Regional Coordinating Center, which is comprised of the major health care institutions in the regions to conduct NIH stroke and neurology research.
 What makes this unique is that all institutions and the corresponding satellite hospitals will operate and conduct clinical research trials under one financial budget and contract and utilize one central Institutional Review Board (IRB).
 This will allow for us to maximize efficiencies in the development, promotion and conduct of multisite exploratory phase I, II and confirmatory phase III clinical trials in stroke prevention, treatment and recovery that are funded by NIH.

 We are currently enrolling in the ARCADIA study (“AtRial Cardiopathy and Antithrombotic Drugs In prevention After cryptogenic stroke”).
-ARCADIA is a clinical trial in search of better ways to prevent new strokes after occurrence of cryptogenic strokes.
+ARCADIA is a clinical trial in search of better ways to prevent new strokes after occurrence of cryptogenic strokes (strokes in which the cause is unknown).
 The trial compares apixaban, a blood thinner, to aspirin.
-Participants are patients who have evidence of atrial cardiopathy and a recent stroke of unknown cause.
-The information learned from this study may help determine the best treatment for patients with atrial cardiopathy who have had a stroke.
+As part of the study, it will be determined if the patient/participant has atrial cardiopathy by specialized blood tests and review of testing already conducted.
+Medications that may prevent stroke from atrial cardiopathy will be provided.
+The information learned from this study may help determine the best treatment for patients with atrial cardiopathy.